UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 {: .warning }
 In the case use of a power bank, it is important to check that the power bank does not switch off after a while.
-It is a common issue with many power banks.
+It is a common issue with many power banks caused by the extremely low power consumption of LABDOS01.
+The issue could be solved by connecting an additional dummy load to the power bank using a USB hub (USB cup heater, USB plasma ball, etc.).

 ### Standalone Detector for Unattended Data Logging